yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 * June.
 2023 —July.2023: AI + Metaverse Value Creator in The University of Hong Kong(mark A), Hong Kong, China

+Projects
+===
+Cross-regional farm machinery leasing - Playing the role of God's hand

+CTO

+Jan.
+2022 - present

+* Conducted on-site investigations and market research covering nearly 400,000 acres of land in 47 production units across 856 farms for two and a half months and small-scale closed pilots.
+* Led the product launch and achieved over 100,000 active users within the first year of operation.
+The project has received technical support and assistance from Tiktok and Kwai Research Institute.
+It has been sponsored by a national-level innovation project, a 3,000,000 dollars fund from China, and won the National Silver Award of the Internet + Innovation and Entrepreneurship Competition.

+American Mathematical Contest in Modeling (MCM)

+Title of paper: LOLIMOT Forecasting-Accuracy (Finalist Winner)

+Sep.
+2022 - Oct.
+2022

+* Led and forecasted product prices across 5 retail locations through data management, encompassing 6M observations, data collection, model training, data processing and selection, and utilization of different models and methods.
+* Designed an efficient data visualization system for market analysis.
+Preprocessed raw data and conducted initial data analysis including exploratory analysis, outlier detection and correlation analysis using Pandas and Matplotlib in Python.
+* Engineered 20+ key features for modeling and prediction.
+The system improved work efficiency by 60% and reduced costs by $50K monthly.

+Higher Education Mini-Program Development Competition, China Second Prize (top 3%)

+Project Manager

+Jun.
+2021 - Sep.2021

+* Migrated 32 reports from two user businesses and updated the corresponding checklist output to a wiki to ensure the smooth delivery of the project.
+* Optimized the user experience by improving the UI and user package attributes of the Lingxi task list visual area, solving the problem of database and front-end incompatibility problem, and adding 7 guidance prompts to help users better understand the functions of the task list and user package attributes.
+* Improved the construction of the user feedback channel and the statistics of feedback data by interviewing key users.
+* Collected 18 user requirements and improved efficiency by reducing development time by 25% and reliability with zero major incidents in 6 months of the BI platform's underlying processes through comprehensive analysis, optimization, quality assurance and documentation.

 Honors and Awards
 ===
 * Virtue youth of Guangdong Province(2020).